Yodata/yodata/docs/policies/acceptable-encryption-policy.md

 ## 3. Scope

-This policy applies to all <Company Name> employees and affiliates.
+This policy applies to all Yodata employees and affiliates.

 ## 4. Policy